apache/hudi/rfc/rfc-66/rfc-66.md

 3. `timeline`: Hudi write timeline .

 The pseudocode below introduces a notion of **file slice barriers**, which contain a list of instant (start) times of the base files in descending order.
 Barriers will help in demarcating file slices.
+The below pseudocode builds the file slices per file group.
+Building file groups from file slices is not shown but can be easily done.

 ```python
 # new file slicing